• facebook

 Get-Queue <QueueName> | Retry-Queue -Resubmit $true

-After successful Active Directory replication, users will find seamless access to their mailboxes on the new Exchange server.
-Typically, the transition to the new Exchange environment is effortlessly facilitated by Autodiscover feature.
-Furthermore, Outlook web users will also be seamlessly redirected to the new environment.
+Once the replication in Active Directory is complete, users can easily access their mailboxes on the new Exchange server.
+Usually, the users and clients are redirected to the new Exchange environment via Autodiscover.
+Also, Outlook web users will be redirected to the new Exchange environment.

 Verify database restoration